How to Meal Prep for Beginners

 Let’s go over the benefits with some examples.

-When you slice up some ingredients for dinner, you have to get the ingredients out, knife, chopping board out, pots, etc. Then wash all the pots and utensils and tidy up.
+When you slice up some ingredients for dinner, you have to get the ingredients out, a knife, chopping board, pots, etc. Then wash all the pots and utensils and tidy up.

-With doing a meal prep run, you are getting all the cooking items out and preparing or cooking several meals in the one hit.
+By doing a meal prep run, you are getting all the cooking items out and preparing or cooking several meals in one hit.
 So essentially you are saving a lot of time.

 Instead of putting the oven on for one meal and taking one hour, you can cook several meals at once saving time again.